y-link-dmx/Authenticated-Lighting-Network-Protocol/docs/reference_impl.md

 8. Handle capability negotiation
 9. Follow error semantics exactly

-Reference code structure is included for each language.
+Reference code structure is included for each language; C++ users can toggle `ALPINE_EMBEDDED` to compile the same header without heap allocations or RTTI.